Registration of a Limited Liability Company (LLC) in Malta: Fast and Easy – 3 Steps without Travelling:

 Liquidation activities within 12 months (or general meeting every 12 months):

-• Confirmation of outstanding amounts by Inland Revenue Department, VAT department and MFSA and settlement
+• Confirmation of outstanding amounts by Inland Revenue Department, VAT department and MBR and settlement

 • Deregistration with Inland Revenue Department, VAT department and Jobs Plus.